MOTION STUDIO FACULTY

 She currently teaches K-8 music at Holy Family School and Our Lady of Perpetual Help School.
 She also cantors at Holy Family Catholic Church.

 Mrs. Welp lives in New Albany, IN with her husband, Adam, and their two children, Benjamin and Emma.

-Amelia holds a Bachelors of Music from West Virginia University and will graduate with a Master of Music from the University of Louisville in May of 2021.
+Amelia holds a Bachelor’s of Music from West Virginia University and a Master’s of Music from the University of Louisville in May of 2021.
 Singing is her passion, and she has been involved in many operas and performances over her college career, including The Old Maid and the Thief, Green Eggs and Ham, the Magic Flute, and Gianni Schicci.
 In 2017 she had the opportunity to attend the American Institute of Musical Studies and made her Austrian debut singing in the Lieder program in Graz, Austria.

 In addition to singing classical music, Amelia was part of the West Virginia University bluegrass band and spent time touring schools in southern West Virginia to promote the traditional bluegrass styles of the area.
 She loves writing her own folk style songs with her guitar, which she fondly named Martin.
 Amelia believes in developing healthy vocal habits that fit the lifestyle and vocal choices of her students as individuals.
 Making music is an incredible tool for self expression, and most importantly, is a wonderful way for people of any age to have fun!